Looks like I have just given the old tongue twister a new twist!

 These clay moat bowls are a rarity now, being replaced by molded plastic ones in the later years.
 The moat concept however lives on — those who have pets at home know what I mean.

-In the finest tradition of the Queen’s English wherein we were schooled, an INFLAMMABLE substance was something that could catch fire.
-Sadly, over the years, English underwent multiple puny mutilations, and somehow INFLAMMABLE became equated with something that cannot burn or cannot be set ablaze!
+In the finest tradition of the Queen’s English wherein we were schooled, an INFLAMMABLE substance was something that could catch fire (easily, to be more precise).
+Sadly, over the years, English underwent multiple puny mutilations and gross mutations, and somehow INFLAMMABLE became equated with something that cannot burn or cannot be set ablaze!

-In real life, I always face an internal tussle, “Do I stick to traditional correctness, or go with the flow?”
-I wonder how many people (especially the older folks) experience the same struggle.
+Consequently, I faced a fiery internal tussle, “Do I stick to traditional correctness, or go with the flow?”
+I wonder how many people (especially the older folks) experience the same dilemma.

 Wow!
 That blackish, somewhat bitter brew has been around for 145 years (as of 2017).
 As far as my memory goes, this was the Black Dog Beer (“Or Kau Bit” in Penang Hokkien) that was touted as being “Good For You”.